 - What are the different types of incidents that can cause scarring?
-We will provide details on claiming for some of the most common cases.
+We will provide details on claiming for some of the most common causes.

-- How much is a scar worth UK?
+- How much is a scar worth in the UK?

 - What is the process involved when making a facial scarring compensation claim?